gsi-ee/go4/Go4Example2Step/Readme.txt

 The histogram "EventSize" is created in PreLoop of TXXXAnalysis, because at this point it is already rebuilt from autosave file (if any).
 From GUI, objects are loaded from autosave file when Submit button is pressed.

+Run analysis.
+The analysis can be started from the Go4 GUI or by command line:

+  shell> go4analysis -file inputfile

+The events are read from standard GSI lmd files (in the GUI one can switch to MBS or event servers).
+Then the first user event processor is called (unpack).
+This user event processor fills some histograms and the first user event (unpacked event) from MBS input event.
+Then the second user event processor is called (analysis).
+This user event processor fills some other histograms and the second user event from the first event.
+The events from the first and second step can optionally be stored in root files (from GUI).
+When a root file with unpacked events exists, the first step can be disabled, and this file can be selected as input for the second step (from GUI).
+The main program builds the files names needed and creates the TXXXAnalysis.
+Then it either starts the GUI client or the event loop.

 ----------------------------------------------
 Parameter containing fitters for calibration